-What is different in the SWP oscillator Oscillator compared with, e.g., the West-Pacific oscillator?
+- What is different in the SWP Oscillator compared with, e.g., the West-Pacific oscillator?
 The relationship between h, T and τ_1 in Eqs.
-(6), (7) suggests that on 16-51-17-52.5 months timescale the atmosphere over the central-eastern Pacific is co-varying (is in a 'steady state') with the underlying ocean in SWP oscillator (e.f., Wang, 2001a) Oscillator (cf., Wang, 2001a), and that eastern (co-varying with SSTs (Niño3)) and western Pacific thermocline depth anomalies also co-vary, but are anti-correlated, unlike in the West-Pacific oscillator.
-However, the western Pacific wind stress (Niño5) keeps an out-of-phase relationship with the SSTs (Niño3), suggesting an important role of the western Pacific in ENSO variability on 16-51-17-52.5 months timescale.
-Note that this analysis does not necessarily imply causality, and that other processes are likely needed to ultimately cause an ENSO event (e.g., related to a delayed oscillator or recharge-discharge oscillator discussed below), since the winds in the western Pacific This is because the western Pacific winds are weak compared to the central Pacific winds.
-However, these the western Pacific winds are important for forcing eastward-propagating Kelvin waves, which can represent additional feedback for ENSO growth/decay (e.g., Wang, 2018).
-The western Pacific wind anomalies could also reflect 'state-dependent westerly wind bursts' in the western Pacific (Lopez et al., 2013; Lopez and Kirtman, 2014; Timmermann et al., 2018) that are important for the onset of ENSO events.
+(6), (7) suggests that on 17-52.5 months timescale the atmosphere over the central-eastern Pacific is co-varying (is in a 'steady state') with the underlying ocean in SWP Oscillator (cf., Wang, 2001a), and that eastern (co-varying with SSTs (Niño3)) and western Pacific thermocline depth anomalies also co-vary, but are anti-correlated, unlike in the West-Pacific oscillator.
+However, the western Pacific wind stress (Niño5) keeps an out-of-phase relationship with the SSTs (Niño3). - 425 suggesting an important role of the western Pacific in ENSO variability on 17-52.5 months timescale.
+Note that this analysis does not necessarily imply causality, and that other processes are likely needed to ultimately cause an ENSO event (e.g., related to a delayed oscillator or recharge-discharge oscillator discussed below).
+This is because the western Pacific winds are weak compared to the central Pacific winds.
+However, the western Pacific winds are important for forcing eastward-propagating Kelvin waves, which can represent additional feedback for ENSO growth/decay (e.g., Wang, 2018).
+The western Pacific wind anomalies could also reflect 'state-dependent westerly wind bursts' in the western Pacific (Lopez et al., 2013; Lopez and - Kirtman, 2014; Timmermann et al., 2018) that are important for the onset of ENSO events.

 Fig. 3 and Eqs.
 (5)-(8) describe an average evolution of the parameters (τ_1, τ_2, T, h), but not all individual events have this exact behaviour - partly reflected in the reduced amplitudes of τ_x and thermocline in Fig. 3a compared with the SST amplitude.
 The full timeseries of these parameters (Fig. 5) show that the relationship from Fig. 3a,b,c occurs often in the analysed period, especially for strong events.
-However, for weak events (middle panel in Fig. 5) the relationship is harder to establish - every event seems to be slightly different.
-This is somewhat consistent with Crespo et al. (2022), who noted that the dynamics of ENSO was different prior to 1970 relative to after 1970 with a dominant recharge-discharge oscillator in the latter period.
-Note that below we show that there is likely a relationship between the SWP and the recharge-discharge oscillators.
+However, for weak events (middle panel in Fig. 5) the relationship is harder to establish - every